NicolasBernaerts/tasmota/offload-pilotwire/README.md

 First you need to configure normal Tasmota stuff and **Offload** section.

-Then, you may configure **Sensor** section.
-It allows you to declare topic and key of remote sensors you want to use (temperature & presence detection).
+Then, if you are using remote MQTT sensors (temperature and/or presence), you may need to configure **Sensor** section.

 Then you need to configure **Pilotwire** section.
 It allows :
   * to select pilotwire protocol or direct plug management